You’re not broken. You’re just not living a life that feels like yours

 In case you’re wondering who you’re working with…

-When I’m not holding space for big feelings and brave transformations, you’ll find me doing the simple things that make me feel most like myself:
+When I'm not holding space for big feelings and brave transformations, you'll find me:

-• Cuddling with one of our three cats or giving our dog some much-needed attention so he doesn’t get jealous
+• Cuddling with one of our three cats (Olive, Gus, Salem) or giving our schnauzer Huron some much-needed attention

-• Going on adventures with Keith (my husband) and usually our dog Huron
+• Going on adventures with Keith (my husband) and Huron the schnauzer

 • Dreaming about a homestead life with a piano in the corner and goats in the yard

-• Singing (classically trained once upon a time), reading, or quietly people-watching with a tea in hand
+• Quietly people-watching with a tea in hand

 I'm an introvert with a big heart and a low tolerance for bullshit.
 I love animals, swear a little, and believe healing is sacred but doesn't always have to be serious.

-So when I say I see you?
-I really do.
+Bottom line: When I say I see you, I really do.
+Because I've been you.

 professional bio